Semi-Analytic Trajectory Analysis of Light in Generic Static Spacetimes: Introduction

 Beyond the standard framework of GR, a variety of alternative theories of gravity have been proposed to address open questions in cosmology, such as the nature of dark energy, or to explore the consequences of fundamental symmetry breaking.
 Spherically symmetric solutions describing black holes surrounded by quintessential fields, for example, have been explored as models incorporating dark energy \cite{Shchigolev:2016gro}.
-Furthermore, theories that incorporate Lorentz symmetry violation, such as bumblebee gravity, offer a framework to test this fundamental principle in the strong-field gravitational sector, where novel phenomenological effects are predicted \cite{Keeton:2005jd}.
-Gravitational lensing by black holes in these modified theories provides a promising observational window to constrain their parameters and test their validity against standard GR.
+Gravitational lensing by black holes in these modified theories provides a promising observational window to constrain their parameters and test their validity against standard GR \cite{Keeton:2005jd}.

 The equation of motion for a photon in a static, spherically symmetric spacetime is typically a second-order nonlinear ordinary differential equation.
 For the simplest case of the Schwarzschild metric, the equation for the path $u(\varphi)$, where $u = 1/r$, is given by: